Anthilla/AnthillaOS/README.md

 AnthillaOS, Appliance Operating System </br>
 - [GitHub Repository](https://github.com/Anthilla/AnthillaOS) is for documentation and linking with other projects.
-- [SourceForge Repository](https://sourceforge.net/projects/anthillaos) is for released files of the project.

 AnthillaOS can be used to build a normal, standalone appliance, </br> or can be used to build structured and/or destructured Clusters in High Availability and Fault Tolerance